 Perhaps you don’t want to full-out contour but simply want to warm up your complexion.
 That’s where this bronzer brush comes in.
 Similar to the blush brush but slightly denser, it’s ideal for outlining your natural face shape and getting a sun-kissed look.

 Have dark circles in need of disguising?
 This small, flat brush with rounded bristles can be used to apply concealer under your eyes.
-It can also be used for precise concealer application, including to cover blemishes or clean up your lip look.
+It can also be used for precise concealer application on other parts of the face, including to cover blemishes or clean up your lip look.

 Never understood how to use highlighter without resembling a disco ball?
 Get your hands on a fan brush, which has soft, flat, fanned-out bristles that allow you to sweep on just enough shimmer.